About Regeneration

 • Facilitate maximizing microgrids beyond current net energy metering (NEM) limits (which artificially limit the size of microgrids).
 NEM is a utility rate program that requires electric companies to purchase the excess solar energy their customers’ solar panels produce at the full retail rate of electricity.
 Utility companies often limit the amount of energy connected sources like solar panels can produce due to concerns over grid stability, but emerging AI technology can alleviate these concerns so that companies can lift these limits.

 Invest in microgrids as a lever for progress across justice issues.
 Governments seeking to advance social, economic, and environmental well-being can consider focusing first on microgrids to drive progress across issues of poverty, gender, and environmental justice.
-A few success stories:
+Microgrids can set off a ripple effect that enables other climate solutions and social good, from accelerating EV adoption in Rwanda to addressing energy poverty in developing countries.

 Design programs and policies around the principles of energy democracy.
 The local, independent nature of microgrids makes them an important tool for advancing energy democracy, a growing social movement that advocates for greater community ownership of energy resources.
 Here’s how government leaders can center this ethos in policies and programs: